Yavin/symfony-init-controller/README.md

 # Symfony Init Controller extension
 Add ability to call `init` method in controller before every action.
 This is similar functionality that are in Zend Frameowrk.

+You must implement `Yavin\Symfony\Controller\InitControllerInterface` in controller that you wont to have init method.
 ```php
 namespace Acme\DemoBundle\Controller;